 - Percentage split between basal/bolus shown for each day in the PDF report.

 I’m also a huge fan of the BG Reminders.
 When I’m supposed to test so often it’s very easy to lose track of time and forget.
-Having my diabetes monster remind me is a big help.
+Having reminders is a big help.
 You can use a traditional timer or alarm clock for this part, but it’s much less fun.

 A solid foundation